brandy-atieno/-challenge-one/README.md

-#.Example Repository
+#Example Repository
-This is Kenya.Karibu sana
+This is Kenya.Ezekiel Kemboi's motherland.